-Elements Hallmarks or Desired Outcomes Account Identi ification and Classification - New Accounts New Account Identification and Treatment New Accounts are defined in the context of the business and are documented.
+Elements Hallmarks or Desired Outcomes Account Ident ification and Classification - New Accounts New Account Identification and Treatment New Accounts are defined in the context of the business and are documented.
 Account Holder Information Collection and Form Completion Complete and accurate information for CRS compliance is collected in a timely manner during account opening in accordance with the CRS.
 Review of Account Opening Documents Review of Account Holder and Controlling Person is based on appropriate documentation and is done in accordance with the CRS requirements.
 Opening of Accounts Only accounts which comply with CRS requirements are opened.
 Account Identifica ation and Classification - Preexisting Accounts Determination of Preexisting Accounts Preexisting Accounts are defined in the context of the business and are documented.
 Optional Treatments in the Due Diligence Procedures for Preexisting Accounts Optional rules on due diligence procedures are adopted in accordance with the CRS and documented.
 Review Procedures Review procedures are applied appropriately to the Preexisting Account types and conducted according to the CRS.
 Identification and Treatment of Undocumented Accounts Undocumented Accounts are identified for appropriate CRS treatment.
 Account Monitoring Monitoring of Account Details Change in circumstance (CIC) and other changes (e.g. account balances exceeding threshold) to Account Holder information are defined and identified.

 Elements Hallmarks or Desired Outcomes Documentation and Follow-up of CIC and Other Changes CIC and other changes to Account Holder information identified are documented, tracked and followed up to ensure timely resolution.
-Review of Undocumented Accounts, Dormant Accounts a Excluded Accounts are monitored and review annually/periodically.
-Dormant Accounts and Excluded Accounts Account Closing Identification of Closed Accounts Account closure is defined and its occurrence is identified for relevant treatment under the CRS.
-Finalising Closed Accounts Specific accounts are reviewed upon account closure.
-Recording Closure of Accounts The occurrence of account closure is recorded accurately and in a timely manner.
+Review of Undocumented Accounts, Dormant Accounts and Excluded Accounts Undocumented Accounts, Dormant Accounts and Excluded Accounts are monitored and reviewed annually/periodically.
+Account Closing Account Closing Identification of Closed Accounts Account Closing Account closure is defined and its occurrence is identified for relevant treatment under the CRS.
+Account closure is defined and its occurrence is